Colorado Medicaid Definition

 Income & Asset Limits for Eligibility

 There are several different Medicaid long-term care programs for which Colorado seniors may be eligible.
-These programs have slightly different financial and medical (functional) eligibility requirements, as well as varying benefits.
-Further complicating eligibility are the facts that the requirements vary with marital status and that Colorado offers multiple pathways towards Medicaid eligibility.
+These programs have varying financial and medical (functional) eligibility requirements, as well as benefits.
+Further complicating eligibility are the facts that the requirements vary with marital status and that CO offers multiple pathways towards Medicaid eligibility.

-1) Institutional / Nursing Home Medicaid – this is an entitlement program, which means anyone who meets the requirements will receive assistance.
+1) Institutional / Nursing Home Medicaid – This is an entitlement program; Anyone who meets the requirements will receive assistance.
 Benefits are only provided in nursing home facilities.

-2) Medicaid Waivers / Home and Community Based Services (HCBS) – with these programs, the number of participants is limited.
-Therefore, wait lists may exist.
-Benefits are provided at home, adult day care, or in assisted living.
+2) Medicaid Waivers / Home and Community Based Services (HCBS) – This is not an entitlement program; The number of participants is limited and wait lists may exist.
+Benefits are intended to prevent and delay nursing home placement and may be provided at home, adult day care, or in assisted living.
+More about Waivers.

-3) Regular Medicaid / Aged Blind and Disabled (ABD) – this is an entitlement program and is provided at home or adult day care.
+3) Regular Medicaid / Aged Blind and Disabled (ABD) – This is an entitlement program; If eligibility criteria is met, assistance is received.
+Various long-term care benefits, such as personal care assistance or adult day care, may be available.

-The table below provides a quick reference to allow Colorado seniors to determine if they might be immediately eligible for long term care from a Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the requirements below does not mean one is not eligible or cannot become eligible for Medicaid.
+The table below provides a quick reference for Colorado seniors to determine if they might be immediately eligible for a Medicaid-funded long term care program.
+Alternatively, one can take the Medicaid Eligibility Test.
+IMPORTANT: Not meeting all the requirements below does not mean one is ineligible or cannot become eligible for Medicaid.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|